timo-reymann/mealie-webhook-handler/README.md

     - `Action Type`: *post*
 6. On your recipe page open the actions and click on `Sync to Chowdown`
 7. A PR will be created in your chowdown repo

+### Creating the template

+Creating templates can sometimes be tricky, to make it easier there is the [playground](https://timo-reymann.github.io/mealie-webhook-handler/playground/) that can be used.

+Simply put your template in, pick one of the predefined webhook payloads or paste a custom one and get immediate feedback.

 ## Motivation